PennyLaneAI/pennylane/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
-Before posting a bug report
+Before posting a feature request

-Search existing GitHub issues to make sure the issue does not already exist: https://github.com/xanaduai/pennylane/issues
+Search existing GitHub issues to make sure the feature request does not already exist: https://github.com/xanaduai/pennylane/issues

 For general technical details check out our documentation: